- Camping Uses for Dental Floss

 A compass may sound a little old fashioned but it works.
 I have been using a map and compass to find my way for many years, which believe it or not included a time when cell phones did not exist.
 While a cell phone with GPS is a great luxury, it is a good idea to learn how to use a compass and map.
 Why is that?
 Well, believe it or not there are still areas that do not receive a cell phone signal and these contraptions do need to be charged, which a compass does not.
 In doing so, I do recommend that you at least pack a compass and map on the chance that your cell phone does not work.

-A simple tarp can be used for an emergency shelter, as a ground cloth and so many other things.
+A simple custom tarp can be used for an emergency shelter, as a ground cloth and so many other things, I also recommend to take with you some Nu-Style roller shutters for the outside.
 It does not have to be large but should also include some rope.

 There are several different fire starters out there but the kind I like is the old fashioned magnesium flint and steel.
 Why do I like it?
 Well, it is small enough to fit in my pocket and if it gets wet it will still help me create a fire, which is very important since fire is one of top survival needs.

 Light is comforting along with safety.
 If you do not believe this, go out in the woods and turn off your light.
 Try to find your way around your camp.
 After this experience you will value your flash light.
-While I really do not have any one particular that I prefer (flash light or lantern), I do like to carry several along with batteries.
+While I really do not have any one particular that I prefer (flash light or lantern), I do like to carry several along with Triple A Bulk Batteries, and just to be clear I don't recommend relying on rechargeable batteries, while rechargeable batteries are great for everyday use, they can lose their charge if left unused for long periods in storage.
 Carrying several prepares me for that inevitable time when my flash light will not work.

 First Aid Kit